serenayj/PyrEval/README.md

 ## Installation Requirement
 1. Python 2.7 (or Anaconda2)
+2. Perl
-2. Stanford CoreNLP System, see download https://stanfordnlp.github.io/CoreNLP/index.html[6]
+3. Stanford CoreNLP System, see download https://stanfordnlp.github.io/CoreNLP/index.html[6]
-3. Pacakges: nltk, glob, sklearn, bs4, numpy, scipy
+4. Python Pacakges: nltk, glob, sklearn, bs4, numpy, scipy

+## Raw texts
+At the very beginning, you need to split your raw text into one sentence per line.
+There are three folders for you to place your raw texts.
+- Preprocess/wise_crowd_summaries: the folder for model(referenced) summaries
+- Preprocess/peer_summaries: the folder for the summaries you want to score
+- Preprocess/test_summaries: others

+## Components and Directories
+This package contains two major components: Build the pyramid and Score the peer summaries by the pyramid.

+Here is an explanation of 4 folders under PyrEval.
+-Preprocess: For preprocessing your raw texts(step 0 and 1).
+They will be proprocessed by Stanford CoreNLP system and vectorizations.
+-Pyramid: For preprocessed model summaries(step 2).
+We build the pyramid from model summaries under wise_crowd.
+And output the pyramid for future use.
+-Scoring: For scoring peer summaries by the pyramid(step3).
+-Summaries: TBD

 ## HOW TO USE
 ### Step 0: Download and Run Stanford CoreNLP to get the preprocess xml files